guybedford/es-module-lexer/README.md

 The `attributesStart` (`a` in the minimal build) field provides the index of the start of the `{` attributes bracket, or -1 for no attributes.

-In the full build, the list of attribute key and value pairs is provided on the `attributes`
+In the full build, the list of attribute key and value pairs of a static import is provided on the `attributes` field (dynamic import records report `attributes: null`, with `attributesStart` locating the options argument):
-field:

 ```js
 const [imports] = parse(`